xpack-dev-tools/arm-none-eabi-gcc-xpack/README-RELEASE.md

 Note: at this moment the system should send a notification to all clients watching this project.

-## Update the README listings and examples
+## Update the README-BUILD listings and examples

 - check and possibly update the `ls -l` output
 - check and possibly update the output of the `--version` runs
 - commit changes

+## Check the list of links

+- open the `package.json` file
+- check if the links in the `bin` property cover the actual binaries
+- if necessary, also check on Windows

 ## Update package.json binaries